countercurrent-time/MIA_Adv/ReadME.md

 AdvPrompt-MIA
 ===============

-AdvPrompt-MIA is a membership inference attack (MIA) framework targeting code completion models.
-It generates semantics-preserving code perturbations, measures the victim model’s output changes using text similarity and perplexity, and aggregates these into feature vectors.
-A binary MLP classifier is then trained on these features to determine whether a given input was part of the model’s training data.
-Please refer to our original paper for further details.
+AdvPrompt-MIA is a membership-inference attack (MIA) framework for code-completion models.
+It applies a suite of semantics-preserving code perturbations, measures how a victim model’s outputs change (via text similarity and perplexity), aggregates these into feature vectors, and trains a binary MLP classifier to decide whether an input was seen during training.

 Features
 --------